dhellmann/pymotw/PyMOTW/tarfile/index.rst

 Writing Data from Sources Other Than Files
 ==========================================

 Sometimes you want to write data to an archive but the data is not in a file on the filesystem.
-Rather than writing the data to a file, then adding that file to the ZIP archive, you can use addfile() to add data from an open file-like handle.
+Rather than writing the data to a file, then adding that file to the archive, you can use :func:`addfile()` to add data from an open file-like handle.

 .. include:: tarfile_addfile_string.py
     :literal:
     :start-after: #end_pymotw_header

-By first constructing a TarInfo object ourselves, we can give the archive member any name we wish.
-After setting the size, we can write the data to the archive using addfile() and passing a :mod:`StringIO` buffer as a source of the data.
+By first constructing a :class:`TarInfo` object ourselves, we can give the archive member any name we wish.
+After setting the size, we can write the data to the archive using :func:`addfile()` and passing a :mod:`StringIO` buffer as a source of the data.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'tarfile_addfile_string.py'))